 Many water filtrations systems have cartridges or internal filters that need to be replaced on a regular basis.
 This is often yearly, but some as often as every three months.
 Check the label, manual, or website for your water filtration system to find its replacement cycle.

 Some companies will recycle your used filtration cartridges, so check with the manufacturer of your filter system to see if they have a program.
 Unfortunately, given that filters contain all the toxic contaminants that they have prevented you from consuming, spent filters typically need to be disposed of, even if their plastic housing can be recycled.

 Though typically not recycled, distillers and reverse osmosis filters are considered to be more environmentally-friendly solutions, because the filter housing is attached to the system and is never thrown away.
 The cartridges contain significantly less plastic than faucet filter cartridges, so less plastic ends up being thrown in the trash.

 Despite this, the environmental and economical footprint of bottled water (even when it is recycled) is still much larger than that of filtered water.

 It would be great if we didn’t have toxins in our water to begin with, and therefore didn’t need to filter it and use all the cradle to grave resources that go into filtration.
-But until that time exists, there is nothing better for you, your wallet, and the planet than filtered tap water.
+But until we finally get our governments to invest in the cleanest, safest tap water, there is nothing better for you, your wallet, and the planet than filtered tap water.

 By investing in a good water filter, you’ll save money, drink, cook and bathe with water that’s purer than tap water or bottled water, and help solve the global glut of plastic bottles.